<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">http://bruun.co/2013/04/30/performance-as-design</guid>
+<guid isPermaLink="false">https://bruun.co/2019/08/05/stay-in-the-game</guid>

 </item>